MaksimOnza/php_server/readme.md

-Запуск проекта:
+Launching the project:
-- в терминале запускаем сервер на пхп: php -S localhost:8000
+- in terminal run the php-server: php -S localhost:8000
-- после запуска сервера открываем файл form.html
+- open the file form.html in browser